Urge Pinellas County Commissioners to REJECT New Ordinance to Include Flawed Canine Care Certification

 Despite the fact that in 2022, Pinellas County Commissioners discussed banning the retail sale of dogs in pet stores.
 So-called, "compromise" legislation was passed instituting a moratorium preventing any new pet stores from selling dogs in Pinellas County.

-The USDA is responsible for regulating and enforcing the Animal Welfare Act, which sets rigorous standards for the treatment of animals to be sold in retail pet stores.
+The USDA is responsible for regulating and enforcing the federal Animal Welfare Act, which sets rigorous standards for the treatment of animals to be sold in retail pet stores.

 It is crucial to recognize that the vast majority of pet stores already have stringent policies in place to ensure the welfare of the animals they sell.
 Many stores refuse to purchase puppies from breeders with even a single direct USDA violation within three years.